lguysmith/AutoflowFilmStore/Film store testing notes and To Do.md

 I have written Playwright tests (with assistance from Copilot) to cover the requirements outlined in the README.
-I also performed manual accessibility checks on the page, which are documented in a separate defect report.
+I also performed manual accessibility checks on the page.
+They are documented in a separate defect report.

 To ensure Playwright is set up correctly after downloading the repo, make sure Playwright and its browsers are installed: